Simpler Optimal Sorting from a Directed Acyclic Graph: Introduction

 Van der Hoog and Rutschmann~\cite[FOCS'24]{HoogRutschmann24} assume that $P$ is given as another oracle $O_P$ where queries receive distinct $x, x' \in X$ and output whether $x \prec_P x'$.
 For fixed $c \geq 1$, they preprocess $O_P$ using $O(n^{1 + \frac{1}{c}})$ time and queries to $O_P$.
 Given $O_L$, they produce a pointer to a linked list storing $X$ in its sorted order using $O(c \cdot \log e(P))$ queries and time.
 Their query algorithm also makes use of {finger search}.
 They show matching lower bounds in their setting.

 Haeupler, Hladík, Iacono, Rozhon, Tarjan, and T\v{e}tek~\cite['24]{haeupler2024fast} assume that the partial order $P_G$ is induced by a graph $G$ with $m$ edges.
 Their algorithm can be seen as a combination of topological sort and heapsort.
 Their algorithm first isolates a collection $B \subset X$ which they call \emph{bottlenecks}.
-They then iteratively consider all sources $S$ in $G - B$, remove the source $s \in S$ that is minimum in the linear order $L$, and append $s$ to the output a directed path $\pi$.
+They then iteratively consider all sources $S$ in $G - B$, remove the source $s \in S$ that is \emph{minimum} in the linear order $L$, and append $s$ to the output $\pi$.
 Before appending $s$ to $\pi$, they find the maximum prefix $B_s = \{ b \in B \mid b <_L s \}$ using finger search where the finger is the head of $B$.
 They remove $B_s$ from $B$, append $B_s$ to $\pi$, and then append $s$.
-To obtain the minimum $s \in S$, they adapt the recently developed heap by Haeupler, Hlad{\'\i}k, and Rozho{\v{n}}, Tarjan and T{\v{e}}tek~\cite{Haeupler24} which has a special \emph{working-set bound}.
-For the formal definition, we refer to~\cite{haeupler2024fast, Haeupler24} but intuitively such heaps retrieve the minimum-value $s$ from the heap in time $\log \omega(s)$ instead of $\log n$ where $\omega(s)$ can be thought of as the number of heap elements inserted after $s$.
-Their algorithm does not separate preprocessing and oracle queries and uses $O(n + m + \log e(P_G))$ overall time and $ O(\log e(P))$ linear oracle queries.
-Since reading the input takes at least $O(n + m)$ time, their overall algorithmic runtime is thereby worst-case optimal.
-The bulk of their analysis is dedicated to charging the algorithmic runtime and query time to the working-set bound of their heap, and to handling the special bottleneck vertices.
+To obtain the minimum $s \in S$, they store all current sources of the graph in a \emph{heap} where comparisons in the heap use the linear oracle $O_L$.
+Their algorithm does not separate preprocessing the graph $G$, and oracle queries.
+It uses $\Theta(n + m + \log e(P_G))$ overall time and $ \Theta(\log e(P))$ linear oracle queries.
+Since reading the input takes at least $\Omega(n + m)$ time, their overall algorithmic runtime is thereby worst-case optimal.
+The bulk of their analysis is dedicated to charging the algorithmic runtime and query time to the workings of their heap, and to handling the special bottleneck vertices.
+We note that for any input $k$, their solution can also report the first $k$ elements of the sorted order in optimal time.

-\paragraph{Contribution.} We consider the setting from~\cite{haeupler2024fast}, where the input is a directed acyclic graph $G$ over $X$ with $m$ edges and where, unlike \cite{cardinal_sorting_2013, HoogRutschmann24, van_der_hoog_preprocessing_2019}, one does not separate the algorithmic performance between a pre-processing phase using $G$ and a phase that uses queries to $O_L$.